 - Place specific origins of groups (nodes) and adaptive radiations (such as Cambrian Explosion, mammals) on the geologic time scale.

-- Describe movement of continents over geologic time and recognize how their past locations explain why organisms are found where they are today
+- Describe the movement of continents over geologic time and recognize how their past locations explain why organisms are found where they are today

 - Describe climatic conditions over geologic time (ex: Snowball Earth) and recognize how past conditions shape the traits of organisms over time (oxygenic photosynthesis)